ihelmer07/talos/website/content/v1.9/introduction/getting-started.md

 - ARM64: [https://github.com/siderolabs/talos/releases/download/{{< release >}}/metal-arm64.iso](https://github.com/siderolabs/talos/releases/download/{{< release >}}/metal-arm64.iso)

 When booted from the ISO, Talos will run in RAM and will not install to disk until provided a configuration.
 Thus, it is safe to boot any machine from the ISO.
+This also means restarting the machine without applying a configuration will restart the process.

 At this point, you should: